 Thermofluids research is the application of experimental and/or modelling techniques with the aim o f understanding the interactions between thermodynamics, heat transfer and fluids.
 Thermofluids is the basis for many everyday technologies and physical phenomena and governs numerous activities where energy is converted, exchanged or changes form.

-Through multi-disciplined areas of expertise for group members, our research interests include energy conversion systems, renewable energy, alternate fuels, fluidic behaviour as well as physical process modelling and optimisation.
+Through the multi-discipline areas of expertise of our Group members, our research interests include energy conversion systems, renewable energy, alternate fuels, fluidic behaviour as well as physical process modelling and optimisation.
 The main themes of research activity at the Thermofluids Research Group span the following areas:

-Our activities into fundamental and applied research are enabled through a range of state-of-the-art resources which enable multi-channel turbulence measurements in gaseous flows, digital imaging (high speed visible and infra-red), flow visualisations, image processing as well as combustion emissions analysis.
-Other resources also include solar-photovoltaic modules, hydrogen fuel cell systems, units for desalination and various sensor, data acquisition and control modules.
+Our activities into fundamental and applied research are enabled through a range of state-of-theart resources that enable multichannel turbulence measurements in gaseous flows, digital imaging (high speed visible and infra-red), flow visualisations, image processing as well as combustion emissions analysis.
+Other resources also include solarphotovoltaic modules, hydrogen fuel cell systems, units for desalination and various sensor, data acquisition and control modules.
 We encourage enquiries from students and researchers wishing to pursue research activities in our research group.
 We also welcome enquiries from industry seeking solutions or collaborations in relevant research areas through research and development.

 Please leave a comment about your rating so we can better understand how we might improve the page.